vishalbala-nps/ESPManager/README.md

 # ESPManager

-ESPManager is a full-stack application designed to manage and communicate with ESP8266/ESP32 devices via MQTT.
-It consists of a Node.js backend API, a React-based web frontend, and uses Docker for easy deployment and management.
+ESPManager is a full-stack application for managing IoT devices via MQTT.
+While it is primarily designed for ESP8266/ESP32 devices, it can be used to manage any device that can communicate over the MQTT protocol.
+The project consists of a Node.js backend API, a React-based web frontend, and uses Docker for easy deployment and management.

 The system allows users to monitor device status, send commands, and manage devices through a web interface.